Back to Mexican Visas and Immigration

-With few exceptions, the Temporary Resident Visa cannot be issued in Mexico; you must apply in your home country of residence at the Mexican Embassy (see below for a link to find the Mexican Embassy in your country).
+With few exceptions, the Temporary Resident Visa cannot be issued in Mexico; you must apply in your home country of residence at the Mexican Embassy (select one of the flags at the bottom of the page for a link to find the Mexican Embassy in your country).
 It is valid for a period of one year, and may be renewed from inside Mexico for an additional period of one to three years.

 After the four-year period, you must either return to your home country and start over again to get another Temporary Visa, or with a Temporal, you have the option to upgrade to a Permanent Resident Visa without leaving Mexico.

 Note: Capital gains taxes in Mexico are very high and the formula for computing them is murky.
-At present, the exemption amount is about $210,000.00 USD, and can be claimed by each qualified person on the property deed.
+Currently, the exemption amount is about $220,000.00 USD, and can be claimed by each qualified* person on the property deed.
 This rate changes with the exchange rate and you are allowed to claim it only once every three years.

 Further information on the qualification requirements, limitations, etc. is available from the Mexican Consulate.
 To find the Mexican Embassy nearest you serving the US or Canada, select the appropriate flag.